ElemeFE/node-interview/sections/en-us/os.md

 |--enable-fips|Turn on FIPS-compliant crypto at startup
 |--force-fips|Enforce FIPS-compliant at startup
 |--openssl-config=file|Load the OpenSSL configuration file at startup
-|--icu-data-dir=file|Specify the ICU data loading path
+|--icu-data-dir=file|Specify the loading path of ICU data

 ### Environment Variable